 The Roman Catholic Diocese of Gallup is a multicultural, expansive diocese, comprising 55,000 square miles in Northeastern Arizona and Northwestern New Mexico.
 There are 53 parishes, 13 schools, and 5 social centers within the diocesan boundaries—all serving approximately 58,000 Catholics among a total population of 490,000.

-From its foundation, St. Anthony has been providing quality Catholic teaching to the people of the Zuni Pueblo.
-A Parish and School were both established with the philosophy that “Catholic Faith and Education is the key for Native American youth to break the cycle of unemployment and poverty”.
+The St. Anthony’s Catholic Parish and School were both established with the philosophy that “the Catholic Faith and a receiving a good education is key for Native American youth to help break the cycle of unemployment and poverty”.

-St. Anthony aims successfully to equip its alumni with the academic, moral and cultural ethos necessary for the 21st century.
-The school is open to students of all religious persuasions and offers high quality education with a strong Catholic ethos.
+St. Anthony aims to successfully equip its alumni with the academic, moral and cultural ethos necessary for the 21st century.
+The ST. ANTHONY’S INDIAN SCHOOL is open to students of all religious persuasions offering a high quality education with a strong Catholic ethos.